 You, as the adult, need to monitor your pet, too.
-Cooper is a perfect example of dog who is so desperate to hang out with me at all times, he would choose to be uncomfortable to stick by my side.
-When Violet is playing with toys that scare him like her fire truck or if the baby is screaming or whatever, I’ll simply ask Cooper to come with me to the kitchen where I hand him a food-stuffed Kong (I keep a stash of these large Kongs filled with PB or yogurt in the freezer) and then I go back to the living room and close the baby gate.
+Cooper is a perfect example of a dog who is so desperate to hang out with me at all times, he would choose to be uncomfortable to stick by my side.
+When Violet is playing with toys that scare him (like her fire truck) or if the baby is screaming, I’ll simply ask Cooper to come with me to the kitchen where I hand him a food-stuffed Kong (I keep a stash of these large Kongs filled with PB or yogurt in the freezer) and then I go back to the living room and close the baby gate.
 He happily works on his toy while I supervise the girls.

 Speaking of supervision…